 Chosen indicators within each area are intended to proxy for the broader picture, but do not encompass all aspects of an economy.
 Therefore, narrower factors that affect China’s performance evaluation are featured as “supplemental indicators.”
 Supplemental indicator data outcomes receive their own chart visualizations, but the data generally cannot be applied to all countries in our sample.
 For example, some poignant indicators lack data coverage for many countries in our sample, besides China.
 This complexifies our process for comparing China with the top open market economies on the same standards.
 For this reason, supplemental indicator data do not contribute to a country’s final composite score.

-In examining policy changes, our team specifically looks for policies that connect back to the benchmark signals that we outlined in Section 2’s “Looking Forward: Market-Oriented Policy and Data Signals.”
+In examining policy changes, our team specifically looks for policies that connect back to the benchmark signals that we outlined in our inaugural report’s Section 2 on “Looking Forward: Market-Oriented Policy and Data Signals.”
 This provides some continuity between our annual report’s quantitative-driven outcomes and the policy considerations elaborated upon in quarterly reports.